-PROHIBITED INVESTMENTS:
+13.0 PROHIBITED INVESTMENTS:

 No investment shall be made that is prohibited by law.
-Thus, no investments are authorized in inverse floaters, range notes, interest-only strips that are derived from a pool of mortgages, nor in any other investment that could result in zero interest if held to maturity.
+Thus, no investments are authorized in inverse floaters, range notes, interest-only strips that are derived from a pool of mortgages, nor in any other investment that could result in zero interest if held to maturity, unless, if issued or backed by the United States Government in the event of, and for the duration of, a period of negative market interest rates.
 Additionally, the following types of investments are also prohibited:

-- Mutual bond funds that do not maintain a constant Net Asset Value (NAV). - Illiquid investments which lack a readily available market for trading.
-These investments are defined to be: private placement notes or bonds, funding agreements, master notes, and loan participations.
+- Mutual bond funds that do not maintain a constant Net Asset Value (NAV). - Illiquid securities which lack a readily available secondary market for trading.